trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

  functionality, simply edit the substitution list from Configuration= BOM/PLI Substitute Parts List -Add LDCad PART/UNOFFICIAL PART meta to recognize LDCad template generated parts -Add gradients to background options
--Add Change local page background - colour, gradient, picture, submodel, none -Add memu item 'Refresh Unofficial Parts' which downloads and replaces the ldrawunf.zip archive in the  Ldraw/LPub3DVoiewer-Library.
+-Add Change local page background - color, gradient, picture, submodel, none -Add memu item 'Refresh Unofficial Parts' which downloads and replaces the ldrawunf.zip archive in the  Ldraw/LPub3DVoiewer-Library.
 LPub3D places all search directory parts in the ldrawunf.zip archive so they can be made available for the LPub3D Viewer.
 This feature allows you to reset the archive file to